Roomers: Fall 2024 Arrival Survival Guide

 • Basic cable service is provide by Marquette University.
 Televisions and cable cords are not provided.

-• If you have been assigned a roommate, we encourage you to contact them.
-They may already have some of the items you want to bring.
+• If you have been assigned a roommate, we encourage you to contact them and communicate about who is bringing what items.

 Back to Top